 You may wonder what else I do in my spare time besides write stories.
-Other interests I enjoy are reading, watching classic television series, listening to Old Time Radio shows, volunteering, shopping, bowling, bike riding, and participating in numerous activities and outings with the local Center for Sight and Hearing.
+Other interests I enjoy are reading, watching classic television series, listening to Old Time Radio (OTR) programs, shopping, going for walks, creating greeting cards on the computer, and participating in a Visually Impaired Support Group as well as a Book Club.

 I hope you enjoy my writings in the coming pages.
-Feel free to leave me an e-mail and tell me your thoughts on what you have just read.
+Feel free to leave me a message and tell me your thoughts on what you have just read.
 All feedback is welcome, I truly mean that, and you're guaranteed a reply.

 My poetry and short fiction story are located at